GoBLFC/Tracker/README.md

 #### ConCat

-1. Get a [test concat](https://reg.gobltc.com) account for OAuth and get developer authorization from Gawdly.
+1. Get a [test concat](https://reg.gobltc.com) account for OAuth and get developer authorization from Glitch, Levi, or Gawdl3y .
 1. Add a new OAuth App at `Housekeeping` -> `Developers` -> `OAuth Applications` -> `Create New` with `http://localhost` as the callback URI, and the `volunteer:read` application permission.
 1. Update `CONCAT_CLIENT_SECRET` and `CONCAT_CLIENT_ID` in `.env`